nir159/nir159/README.md

 ---

 My name is Nir Yossef, I am currently serving in the IDF.
 I first learned to code while I was in school.
-I then began learning web development and app development.
+I then began learning web and app development.

 ---